evilgeniuscreative/korilla-restaurant/README.md

 ![korilla receipts rendered Mark](https://i.imgur.com/27V4KW8.png)

-## Part 2: Conditionally Render the receipts if they have been paid or not
+## Part 2: Conditionally render the receipts

 Right now, all the receipts are not paid.

-Modify your render function in App.js to only render a component if the receipt has  been paid.
+Modify your render function in App.js to only render a component if the receipt has not been paid.

-Then go into the receipt data and change a paid value to true, then verify that the receipt doesn't render.
+Then go into the receipt data and change a paid value to true, then verify that the receipt disappears.

 ## Part 3: Refactor for Dynamic Rendering